WIDEROZ/MPI/Anglais/Vocabulaire.md

 To mourn : Feel or show sorrow for someone
 Malgré : in spite / despite
-cost (figuré) $\neq$ price (concret)
+cost (figuré) $\neq$ price (concret) for want of = a défaut de tribes = factions